 The above arguments notwithstanding, public sector and bureaucratic employment structures may also have negative effects on employees' motivation.
 For instance, a central characteristic of Weber's ideal typical bureaucracy is its rigidity and lack of flexibility.
-A recent review article focussing on employees in managerial jobs found fourteen studies addressing sector differences in employee motivations or values (Boyne, 2002).
+A recent review article focussing on employees in managerial jobs found fourteen studies addressing sector differences in employee motivations or values (Boyne 2002).
 It was concluded that public managers are indeed less materialistic, and also express a greater desire to serve the public interest.
-Their level of organisational commitment, however, tended to be lower than what was found in the private sector.
+Their level of organizational commitment, however, tended to be lower than what was found in the private sector.
 Boyne suggests that the lower commitment in the public sector may be due to more inflexible personnel practices in that sector.

 Thus, it is not clear whether ideal typical bureaucracies should be expected to have on balance positive or negative effects on commitment.
 Any empirical assessment of these issues must of course also take into account that ideal types are theoretical constructs that never exist in their pure form.
-Moreover, there seems to be broad consensus that the organisation of public administration has in recent decades removed itself clearly from the bureaucratic ideal type, with, e.g. less job security and less secure career opportunities (cf. Brown, 1995).
+Moreover, there seems to be broad consensus that the organization of public administration has in recent decades removed itself clearly from the bureaucratic ideal type, with, e.g. less job security and less secure career opportunities (cf. Brown 1995).
 In the New Public Management, the desired behaviour of public employees is believed to follow from application of economic incentives rather than from loyalty and commitment.
 Thus, a change in the direction of more control oriented rather than commitment oriented employment relations has taken place.

 The changes in the size and composition of the public sector are likely to be one important factor behind the changes in managerial practices.
 Traditional bureaucratic privileges may not easily be extended from a small elite to a sizeable part of the work force.
-Nevertheless, it is slightly paradoxical that the influx of incentive systems and "quasi markets" in the public sector has taken place at the same time as an almost opposite trend in private sector management, i.e. a move from control to commitment.
-Variously known as "Innovative human resource management practices" (Ichniowski and Shaw, 2003), "high commitment employment practices" (Whitener, 2001), "best practice human resource management" (Marchington and Grugulis, 2000), and the like, these management practices do include incentive pay but only as part of a package including features such as problem-solving teams, job rotation, careful screening and selection of workers, job security, information sharing between management and employees, and training (Ichniowski and Shaw, 2003).
+Nevertheless, it is slightly paradoxical that the influx of incentive systems and 'quasi markets' in the public sector has taken place at the same time as an almost opposite trend in private sector management, i.e. a move from control to commitment.
+Variously known as 'innovative human resource management practices' (Ichniowski and Shaw 2003), 'high commitment employment practices' (Whitener 2001), 'best practice human resource management' (Marchington and Grugulis 2000), and the like, these management practices do include incentive pay but only as part of a package including features such as problem-solving teams, job rotation, careful screening and selection of workers, job security, information sharing between management and employees, and training (Ichniowski and Shaw 2003).

 Of course, public bureaucracies have changed in numerous ways over and above the change in managerial philosophies and practices.
-Not the least important is an enormous growth in size.
-In Norway, public sector employment rose from xxx in xxx to xxx in xxx.
-A very large part of this growth occurred within the provision of health, educational and social services - what may with a general term be called welfare state services.
+Not the least important is a very strong growth in size.
+A very large part of this growth occurred within the provision of health, educational and social services - particularly in countries like Norway where these services are overwhelmingly provided by the public sector.
 Thus, the composition of the public sector has also changed strongly, from a dominance of administrative officials to one of service providers - what Michael Lipsky (1980) has called street level bureaucrats.
 A further characteristic of these service providers is that they tend to have fairly high and specialized education, typically bachelor degrees in fields like education, nursing or social work.
 Thus, they can also be considered as knowledge workers or even professionals.